 3. For Graduate students who have completed their coursework and are only enrolled in research credits (for example, 898 or 899)

 CPT and Academic Enrollment Requirements

 CPT does not change the requirement for F-1 enrollment – students are still required to be enrolled full-time in the fall and spring semesters.
 Please plan accordingly to manage your course load and work experience!
 If academic credit is used for CPT, these credits do count towards your total credit count.
 PRAC does NOT count towards your enrollment credit count!

 CPT for on-campus work beyond 20 hours

 CPT can be used to work in a position on-campus that goes beyond the already-allowed 20 hours per week during a semester, assuming the position meets CPT requirements and is related to your degree of study.
 Graduate students with Graduate Assistantships (GA, TA, RA) will need to request the permission of the Graduate School, using the form found here.
-When completing the form, be sure to note that you are working with the IES office on CPT approval.
+When completing the form, be sure to note that you are working with ISSS on CPT approval.
 Once the form is approved, please submit a copy with your other CPT application documents.